 Most of all, don’t forget to save everything that’s non-perishable for next year!

-Anna Awimbo is the Collaborative Communities Program Director with the Center for a New American Dream.
+Anna Awimbo is Collaborative Communities Program Director at New Dream.